Please find below a list of the most frequently asked questions regarding the school.

 Parents are scheduled to be in the classroom an average of one half day a month and bring a simple snack for that day.
 Parents, grandparents, and caregivers are welcome to participate.
 Non-participating families pay a supplemental tuition to cover the cost of a snack and teacher substitutes.

 How long have the teachers been at MCNS?

-Over half of MCNS’s teachers have been at the school for more than 10 years.
+Many of MCNS’s teachers have been at the school for more than 10 years.
 In fact, many of our teachers are former MCNS parents and some are even former MCNS students.
 More information about our teachers can be found here.

 What programs are offered at MCNS and what are the age requirements?

 To be eligible for the Toddler Program (2’s), children must turn 20 months by December 31st of the school year.